-And now, here’s your invitation to view my Fall mantel and living room vignettes.
-Come on in and cozy up near the hearth.
+Come on inside to view my Fall mantel and living room vignettes and cozy up near the hearth.

-While patiently awaiting my Pottern Barn shipment, I spent an hour building a giant canvas with scrap 2″ x 2″ pieces of lumber and cheap fabric.
+I ordered a lantern and some faux leaves, for decorating.
+While I waited for them to arrive, I spent an hour building a giant canvas with scrap 2″ x 2″ pieces of lumber and cheap fabric.